swodaemkram/TCPMux/README.md

 # tcpmux
-A Linux cli program to accept and IP connection and transmit that data to several other clients
+A Linux cli program to accept an IP connection and transmit that data to several other clients